-Microfinance has a long tradition in the LAC region and is now a well-developed sector, particularly in countries such as Bolivia, Perú, Colombia and Nicaragua.
-Some 1,000 microfinance institutions (commercial banks, microfinance institutions and NGOs) manage an estimated portfolio of US\$40 billion, reaching 20 million low-income clients, mostly women and people in rural areas.
+Microfinance has a long tradition and is a well-developed sector, particularly in countries such as Bolivia, Perú, Colombia and Nicaragua.
+Some 1,000 microfinance institutions: commercial banks, MFIs and NGOs, manage a portfolio of US\$40 billion, reaching 20 million low-income clients, mostly women and people in rural areas.44

 An example of a leading microfinance organization in Latin America is Pro Mujer which is dedicated to meaningfully improving the livelihoods of women in Latin America through a combination of financial, health, and educational services.
 Their integrated approach includes: financial services (loans, savings, insurance), training in basic business skills and entrepreneurship, health education (e.g., on gender-based violence, disease prevention, wellness, and personal development, etc.) and health screenings (cancer screening, diabetes testing, blood pressure checks).
-In 2017, Pro Mujer disbursed more than USD 393 million in loans and served 276,000 women.
-It operates over 162 Pro Mujer centers in five countries, and since its founding in 1990 has delivered more than 2.1 million health services at Pro Mujer centers and mobile clinics.
-Pro Mujer's services are offered primarily through a communal bank and its clients have an average repayment rate of 97%.
+In 2017, Pro Mujer disbursed more than US\$393 million in loans and served 276,000 women.
+Pro Mujer operates in over 162 centers in five countries, and since its founding in 1990 has delivered more than 2.1 million health services at Pro Mujer centers and mobile clinics.45 Its services are offered primarily through a communal bank and its clients have an average repayment rate of 97%.

-While the microfinance sector faces some criticism due to a lack of rigorous evidence that it alleviates poverty or furthers women's empowerment, it continues to be a key instrument for women-led micro and small enterprises when it is done right.
-Women represent 66% of microfinance borrowers in LAC.
-The microfinance sector in LAC still provides opportunities for gender lens investors, especially to support those organizations innovating and using new technologies to reduce costs, develop new distribution channels and, ultimately, better address the financial needs of their women clients.
+While the microfinance sector faces some criticism due to a lack of rigorous evidence that it alleviates poverty or furthers women's empowerment46, it continues to be a key instrument for women-led micro and small enterprises when it is done right.
+Women represent 66% of microfinance borrowers in LAC.47 The microfinance sector in LAC still provides opportunities for gender lens investors, especially to support those organizations innovating and using new technologies to reduce costs, develop new distribution channels and, ultimately, better address the financial needs of their women clients.

 A key challenge facing women entrepreneurs is the transition from microfinance to SME lending, and helping women entrepreneurs at the distinct stages of the development of their businesses.
 Too many women-led businesses in LAC remain at the micro-enterprise stage.
-There are organizations working directly on this challenge, such as Oxfam America through its Women in Small Enterprise program outlined in the following page.
+There are organizations working directly on this challenge, such as Oxfam America through its Women in Small Enterprise program outlined below.

-45. IDB, Financial Inclusion in Latin America and the Caribbean, Data and Trends, 2014.
-46. https://promujer.org/get-know-us/ 47.
-Abdul Latif Jameel Poverty Action Lab, Policy Bulletin February 2015.
+^{44.} IDB, Financial Inclusion in Latin America and the Caribbean.
+Data and Trends.
+2014.

+^{45.} https://promujer.org/get-know-us/

+^{46.} Abdul Latif Jameel Poverty Action Lab, Policy Bulletin February 2015

-48. Microfinance Barometer 2017.
+^{47.} Microfinance Barometer 2017.